 Important points for clients to remember about wash sales:

 Impacts on Option Processing

-Beginning January 1, 2011, when options are assigned or exercised, option premiums will be automatically "netted" against the cost basis of the underlying common stock for clients.
-This adjusted cost basis will be reported to the IRS when appropriate, along with the proceeds, when a client disposes of the underlying common stock at the time of the assignment or exercise of the option.
+Since January 1, 2011, when options are assigned or exercised, option premiums are automatically adjusted against the cost basis of the underlying common stock for clients.
+The adjusted cost basis is reported to the IRS when appropriate, along with the proceeds, when the underlying common stock is disposed at the time of the assignment or exercise of the option.

-After December 31, 2011, “S” corporations will not be treated as exempt recipients.
-Beginning in tax year 2012, RBC Correspondent Services is required to begin reporting gross proceeds and cost basis information for the sale and disposal of covered securities for S corporations to the IRS.
-To comply with these regulations, the client must identify their account as an S or C corporation via an updated IRS Form W-9.
+“S” corporations are no longer treated as exempt recipients.
+Beginning in tax year 2012, RBC Capital Markets, LLC, was required to begin reporting gross proceeds and cost basis information for the sale and disposal of covered securities for S corporations to the IRS.
+To comply with these regulations, the client must identify their account as an S or C corporation on Forms W-9.

 Mutual Fund 90-Day Rule

 The original cost basis of a mutual fund share is generally its purchase price plus an allocable portion of load charges (sales or similar charges).
-Regulations limit the amount of load charges added to a mutual fund share’s basis if all of the following conditions exist.
+Regulations limit the amount of load charges added to mutual fund share basis if all of the following conditions exist.
 The client:

 - Receives a reinvestment right because of the purchase of the shares or the payment of the fees or load charges;

 - Disposes of the shares within 90 days of purchase; and